SharafatKarim/blog-site/posts/2022/love-it-hugo/index.md

 You know what?
 Above admonition part is directly copy pasted from Extended shortcodes part of Love It's documentation 😅
 {{< /admonition >}}

+### More Icons
+We can use emojis without any issues, right?
+What if we extend the possibilities?

+> The answer is we can actually!
+>> By using ***FontAwesome*** icons

+It's built in by default, just pick up from it's website,
+-

 ## Links and references